bpt26/parsimony/2_optimize_starting_tree/README.md

 ### 2.3.3 Optimize best ML tree for parsimony

 Six iterations of FastTree2 (2.3.1) yielded the best log-likelihood.
-Now run one iteration of matOptimize.
+Now run one iteration of matOptimize+TreeRearrange.

 #### 2.3.3.1 matOptimize